Prince Edward Home (PEH) is a 120-bed combined long-term care home. Two respite beds are available.

 - Specialized care households that provide service to a wide range of health conditions.
 This area has a higher staffing complement to ensure the team is well aligned to deliver care service to all complexities of long-term care residents.

 Services focus on an individual care model that puts the residents in the center of the care circle.
-“We focus on providing high-quality care service in an environment that sets our team up for a successful and rewarding career,” says Trevor Cudmore, Administrator Long Term Care Queens.
+“We focus on providing high-quality care service in an environment that sets our team up for a successful and rewarding career,” says Peter Howatt, Administrator Long Term Care Queens.

 Services provided at Prince Edward Home

 There are 250 staff members working at PEH, and they have a wide range of backgrounds.

 - Nurse Practitioner